Quikes/Learning/README.md

 ///This will be later in the game tutorial or something.
-Press shift to run, changes the animation of weapon.
+Press shift to run, which also changes the animation of weapon.

 Press 'Q' to swap weapon to another.

 Press left mouse button to attack.

 WSAD to move.
 ///